neetcodes/havefunwithmiku/README.md

 This recreation is obviously unrelated to Domino's Japan.
 It has no intention to help you buy pizzas either.

-Unfortunately most functionality do not work yet. (>_<) Also it's pretty hard to replicate the AR features.
+It's pretty hard to replicate the AR features.
 They use a very old version of Vuforia if I remember correctly.
 I'm not sure if the resources have the data to do the show either, but I know they have the pizza box recognition data.
+I believe the pizza ordering interface could be remade, but it would be pointless.
+I think I should implement the wallpaper feature at some point.

 Thanks Nick Robinson for making this legend live on.